yoctoproject/vscode-bitbake/extension/README.md

 It is possible with *STRG and Click* to open the file that is associated with a class, inc-file, recipe or a variable.
 If more than one definition exists you will get a definitions list.
 1. If the definition for a class or an inc-file is requested the file is opened.
 2. If the definition for a recipe is requestet you will get the definition of the recipe and all bbappends.
+3. If the definition for symbol is requested you will get the definitions for the symbols of whole include hierarchy